APNIFFT

 APNIFFT caucuses have been engaged in strategic advocacy with key outcomes in:

-2. Review and cancellation of a contract awarding exclusive rights to one multinational over use of the railway network in Liberia.
+2. Review and cancellation of a contract awarding exclusive rights to one multinational over the

 4. Motions on IFFs raised in Zimbabwe, Malawi, Tanzania, and Uganda.